Crossfire (film): Critical response

 British film critic Leslie Halliwell gave it four of four stars: "Tense, talky thriller shot entirely at night with pretty full expressionist use of camera technique: notable for style, acting, experimentation, and for being the first Hollywood film to hit out at racial bigotry."

 In an essay published in 1977, Scottish writer Colin McArthur challenged the social reading of Crossfire by several Anglo-American critics, arguing that thematically and stylistically it was a film noir, and that it reflected that genre in being less concerned with the problems of a particular society, such as antisemitism, than with angst and loneliness as essential elements of the human condition.

 Critic Dennis Schwartz questioned the noir aspects of the film in 2000, and discussed the cinematography in his review.
 He wrote, "This is more of a message film than a noir thriller, but has been classified by most cinephiles in the noir category...
 J. Roy Hunt, the 70-year-old cinematographer, who goes back to the earliest days of Hollywood, shot the film using the style of low-key lighting, providing dark shots of Monty, contrasted with ghost-like shots of Mary Mitchell (Jacqueline White) as she angelically goes to help her troubled husband Arthur."

 The review aggregator Rotten Tomatoes reported that 88% of critics gave the film a positive review, based on 24 reviews.

-The film was one of two major Hollywood films in 1947 dealing with the theme of antisemitism, the other being that year's Academy Award for Best Picture winner Gentleman's Agreement.
+The film was one of two major Hollywood films in 1947 dealing with the theme of antisemitism, together with that year's Academy Award for Best Picture winner Gentleman's Agreement.